-while it’s impossible to know everything about a given purchase and channel, there are so many things we do know
+While it’s impossible to know everything about a given purchase and channel, there are many things we do know.

 The Search for Incrementality

-While that series is a great read in my opinion (I may be slightly biased), I’m going to update and condense that information for you in this blog post.
+While the incremental sales strategy article is a great read in my opinion (I may be slightly biased), I’m going to update and condense that information for you in this blog post.

-There are many discussions going on today regarding attribution and incrementality.
-I believe the two issues are 100% related.
-They are related in their “why,” the intended outcome of instituting initiatives in both areas, and the execution of strategies.
+Attribution and incrementality are related in their “why,” the intended outcome of instituting initiatives in both areas, and the execution of strategies.

 Ah, see?
 We’re back to incrementality.